 How to Build an Online Community in 7 Steps

-It requires careful preparation, planned execution, and continual engagement.
-This step-by-step guide will teach you how to create an engaging online community where your target audience will love to join, share content, and engage.
+Creating an active virtual community needs careful preparation, planned execution, and continual engagement.
+Here’s a step-by-step guide to creating one that your target audience will love to join, share, and engage with.

 Step 1 – Identify Your Goals and Target Audience